2 - Chromosome Compaction

 - The spreading stage involves the actual inactivation of one of the X chromosomes.
 The Xist RNA participates in spreading by starting at the Xic and coating the X chromosome to be inactivated in both directions.
 This coating with Xist RNA allows proteins to recognize the X chromosome and compact it to form a Barr body.

-- Suppose a cell divides by mitosis.
+- Maintenance of the Barr body after cell division.
+Suppose a cell divides by mitosis.
 Prior to mitosis, this cell with an inactive X chromosome converts the Barr body into euchromatin and replicates the Barr body DNA.
 The replicated X chromosome is then separated into the daughter cells and is silenced again.
 Interestingly, the daughter cells have the ability to remember which X chromosome was inactivated in the parent cell prior to cell division.
 Thus, the two progeny cells both contain inactive copies of the same X chromosome as the parent cell.
-This stage is called maintenance.

 Fill in the blanks: